yyu-k/udemy_seoblog/README.md

 5. 'use client' must occasionally be added for client side renders involving useState etc
 6. useRouter must be from next/navigation and not next/router when using app router
 7. PROBLEMATIC: the previous way of dynamically rendering the navigation bar to reflect login status was to use a function to pull values from localStorage, and render the bar depending on whether the function returned a "truthy" value e.g. {localStorageFunction() && showSignIn()}.
 This did not work - there are hydration issues, and after those are resolved, the navigation bar would only re-render with a refresh.
 The solution was to trigger an event via window.dispatchEvent on login/logout, then use window.addEventListener on the useEffect function.
 See https://stackoverflow.com/questions/56660153/how-to-listen-to-localstorage-value-changes-in-react.
 Note that alternatives such as https://stackoverflow.com/questions/61178240/useeffect-does-not-listen-for-localstorage, by themselves, do not work.
+8. On some pages with redirection, e.g. on the sign up page, to avoid flashing before redirection by using a "loading" state coupled with UseEffect.
+See e.g. https://stackoverflow.com/questions/75786885/preventing-flashing-of-page-when-redirecting.
+Not done on all for learning purpose.

 Notes: